Best FFP Scope: Top First Focal Plane Scopes

 Excellent glass clarity

-The scope offers high definition glass that our testers found to have excellent clarity.
+The scope offers high-definition glass with superior glass quality that I found to have excellent clarity.

 There’s also precision zero stop, an XPL coating on the exterior to protect it, and you can get either a MOA reticle or a Mil option.

-Our testers found the scope to be very easy to mount and sight in.
-It proved to be an accurate scope throughout testing at the range and in the backwoods – and appears as though it would hold up extremely well over time, whether or not you’re using it for hunting or range shooting.
+The scope to be very easy to mount and sight in.
+It proved to be an accurate scope throughout testing at the range and in the backwoods – and appears as though it would hold up extremely well over time, whether or not you’re using it for hunting or target shooting.

 Of all the scopes showcased here, the Athlon was the easiest to get sighted in and to use.